-The Aerobiology and Infection Control Group is a multi-disciplinary research team comprising microbiologists, engineers and mathematical modellers.
-The group has considerable experience in evaluating bioaerosols in indoor environments and engineering measures to control infection and in recent years has successfully gained over £2M funding with contracts from EPSRC, Department of Health and industry.
+Aerobiology and Infection Control links microbiologists, engineers and mathematical modellers to evaluate indoor air quality, bioaerosols in indoor environments and engineering measures to control infection.
+In recent years we have successfully gained over £2m funding with contracts from EPSRC, CDC (US), Department of Health and industry.